 Thus, on NYE 2021, Kiss performed what they vowed to be their last homecoming show in New York City’s Times Square.
 Tens of thousands of fans turned up to witness what many consider the final Kiss Goodbye Bash.
 But the final official stop of the End of the Road Tour is planned for sometime in late 2023 and will embrace dates across Europe, North America, and Australia before embracing their mission to give virtually all their paint-faced faithful followers the ultimate Kiss show spectacle.

 It’s not even easy to determine whether it is perhaps the finality of the ending.
-With so much memory and newcomers to the music and legend of Kiss, its quite possible for a one-time kiss reunion in 10 years.
+With so much memory and newcomers to the music and legend of Kiss, it's quite possible for a one-time kiss reunion in 10 years.
 But there is a certain determination in Stanley and Simmons at the moment where they are sure that this will be the last hoorah.
 It has been noted that, according to the magazine Forbes, the group has earned more than 500 million dollars touring since 1973, so they do deserve a break from life on the road after clocking what will be nearly a three-year goodbye world tour by the time they are done.

 Although some music critics still wonder if Stanley and Simmons should continue the specific Kiss persona and presentation with two other musicians, Frehley and Criss, the fact is that Eric Carr before his early death and later Eric Singer and Tommy Thayer would probably never have built such strong personal fan bases without the benefit of performing in the familiar KISS costumes.